01732 808 626 info@thinkcbt.com

 • The individual recognises that the obsessions or compulsions are excessive or unreasonable.

-• The obsessions or compulsions cause marked distress, take up more than 1 hour a day, or significantly interfere with the person's normal routine, occupation or social activities.
+• The obsessions or compulsions cause marked distress, take up more than one hour a day, or significantly interfere with the person's normal routine, occupation or social activities.

 • If another psychological disorder, substance use, or general medical condition is present, the obsessions or compulsions are not exclusively restricted to it.